aaronsaray/aaronsaray.com/content/blog/css-incompatibility-finder.markdown

 - css
 - php
 ---
-This is more of a proof of concept than anything else - as most of my scripts are ;)  But, lets say you have some files that have css in them, either external stylesheets, internal one with style tags or even style attributes - and you need to update the browser support.
+This is more of a proof of concept than anything else - as most of my scripts are ;)  But, let's say you have some files that have css in them, either external stylesheets, internal one with style tags or even style attributes - and you need to update the browser support.
 Wouldn't it be great to have a tool that could look through these files and point out that there are incompatibilities?

 <!--more-->